- Enrollment and Registration Information

 What are the enrollment requirements for international students?

 Complete the enrollment form.
-You will be required to provide an unofficial TOEFL or IELTS score.
-We require a minimum TOEFL score of 550 (paper-based), 225 (computer-based), or 90 (iBT) and a minimum IELTS score of 7.0.
+You will be required to provide an unofficial TOEFL, IELTS or Duolingo score.
+We require a minimum TOEFL score of 550 (paper-based), 225 (computer-based), or 90 (iBT), a minimum IELTS score of 7.0, or a minimum Duolingo score of 115.
 Please note: TOEFL scores expire after two years, and we require valid, unexpired score reports.

 If you have any questions regarding test scores, please contact Summer Sessions Admissions.
 Visit the For International Students page for additional information and deadlines.

 When does registration open and close?

 Registration opens for all students in early February.
-See the Registration Process page for more information on how to register and the Synopsis of Dates page for important deadlines.
+See the Registration Process page for more information on how to register and the Academic Calendar page for important deadlines.
 Eligible students can add/drop courses through the start of each session.
 The length of the add/drop period depends on the session.

 I am a visiting student.
 How will I know if I have been enrolled?

 If you have not received any correspondence from us within one week of submitting your enrollment materials, please contact us to inquire about your enrollment status.

-Will taking a Georgetown Summer Sessions course increase my chances of being accepted as a degree candidate to Georgetown University?
+Will taking a Georgetown Hoya Summer Sessions course increase my chances of being accepted as a degree candidate to Georgetown University?

-No. Georgetown Summer Sessions cannot guarantee enrollment into any degree programs or schools within the University.
+No. Georgetown Hoya Summer Sessions cannot guarantee enrollment into any degree programs or schools within the University.

 What if I need to withdraw from the program entirely?